Chain boat navigation: Currents and flow velocity

 On a paddle wheel or screw steamer, water is pushed backwards in order to move it forward.
 A significant part of the energy is converted into turbulence and so is not available for the propulsion of the ship.
 The chain steamer, however, pulls forward on a solid chain and so can turn a much larger proportion of its steam power into thrust.

 For the same tractive force, it reduced coal consumption by about two thirds.

 At faster river flow rates, the advantage shifts more and more in favour of the chain steamer.
 In 1892, Ewald Bellingrath introduced the following general rule: at an average river gradient of 0.25‰ paddle steamers are superior.
 Between 0.25‰ and 0.3‰ both types of craft are equivalent.
 Above 0.3‰ the chain boat has the advantage.
 On gradients above 0.4‰ paddle steamers find it increasingly difficult to make headway and from 0.5‰ are completely unable to haul barges.

 Practical experience showed that free-running, paddle tugboats capable of 400 hp could achieve a speed of about 3 m/s against a river current of 0.5 m/s.
 Thus they could provide a commercially viable service in currents of up to 2 m/s.
 Even larger gradients could be negotiated if they were only over a short distance.
 By slackening the tow ropes, paddle steamers could overcome the obstacle.
 By the time the attached barges entered the faster-flowing area, the steamer had already sailed past it and was able to generate its full traction again.
 At flow rates above 3 m/s, the power output would drop to zero.
 Many of the steeper sections of river were relatively short and could be overcome by paddle steamers using the manoeuvre described.

 However, fast currents when rivers were in spate could also be problematic for chain boats.
-Depending on the nature of the river bed, strong movements of sediment could lead to ements to aggradation, thus covering the chain with gravel and stones.
+Movement or deposition of sediment or gravel could bury the chain.
 A river bed with a large number of ledges or large boulders – such as on some sections of the Danube – caused the chain to become snagged and was a major hindrance to chain boats.

 The water churned up by paddle steamers also resulted in significantly greater wave action, which led to a risk of increased shore damage.
 The additional currents and waves they generated also caused extra resistance for the towed barges.
 Behind a chain boat, by contrast, the water was calm.